-French Apple Dessert Inspiration
+French Apple Crumble Recipe

+With an abundant fall of French apples, I wanted a classic yet healthy apple dessert.
 This recipe "Le Gâteau aux Petits Lu®" of Danièle Thompson caught my eye in Philippe Conticini and Pascal Frey's compilation of nostalgic desserts by French celebrities in "Souvenirs Gourmands" (bought at their book launch in 2015 at the Pâtisserie des Rêves in Paris).

-Oat & Nut Crumble
+Oat Crumble

 This isn't anything astounding, though, is it?
-As a Scot, it's understandable we like adding porridge oats to crumble toppings - as you can see from this simple apple oat crumble dessert.
-Moreover, the (optional) nutty addition of almonds adds more texture and flavour.
-Pudding proof is adding ground hazelnuts in this wicked chocolate hazelnut pear crumble.
+As a Scot, it's normal to add porridge oats to crumble toppings - as you can see from this simple apple oat crumble dessert.

 Can I replace the Apples with other Fruits?

 Keep it simple.
 Stick with apples rather than alternating with other fruits, as the compote should stay compact and avoid being too liquid.
 Replace an apple with a pear at most but keep it at that to enjoy this recipe at its best.
-Using Granny Smith apples are good but remember they're tart and would require some sugar.
-Like in Danièle's original recipe, use a mix of Golden Delicious (I love how the French pronounce them as "Gaulden") and Pink Lady, as they're the easiest to work with and naturally sweet.

 Can I make it Gluten Free or Vegan?

 This recipe is relatively low in gluten but if you want to omit the flour completely to make this completely gluten free, double the amount of oats and ground almonds.
-To make this recipe vegan, replace the butter with your favourite non-dairy spread or melted coconut oil for the best vegan crumble topping.

-Can I freeze it?
+Can I Freeze it?

-How to serve French Apple Crumble Cake
+How to Serve Apple Crumble Cake - French-Style

 More Apple Dessert Recipes: